 Before you start reading, are you looking for our full review of how to get from Bangkok to Siem Reap?
 If not, carry on.

-Tickets for Nattakan buses can finally be bought online!
-You can use a credit card to buy tickets between Bangkok and Siem Reap (plus Bangkok and Phnom Penh) on BookMeBus.
-Tickets cost $28 in either direction, plus a $1 booking fee.
+You can also use a credit card to buy Nattakan tickets between Bangkok and Siem Reap (plus Bangkok and Phnom Penh) on BookMeBus.
+Tickets cost $30 in either direction, plus a 5% booking fee ($1.50 per ticket).
 The procedure is simple and you’ll receive an e-ticket that you can either print out or present on your phone when you arrive at the bus station.
-In high season the buses are often full, so it’s more than worth the $1 booking fee to be able to reserve a seat in advance.
+In high season the buses are often full, so it’s more than worth the booking fee to be able to reserve a seat in advance.

 Tickets for Nattakan can also be purchased at the Northern bus terminal in Bangkok, sometimes called Mo Chit 2 bus terminal, sometimes called Chatuchak bus terminal.
 On the ground floor a booth labeled The Transport Co, Ltd. sells the Bangkok to Siem Reap tickets.
 Taxi fare to the bus station is around 150 baht (about $4.25) from Sukhumvit, making the trip a more expensive way to get a ticket than the online option unless you’re already in the area.

 The Nattakan buses run at 8 a.m. and 9 a.m. in either direction and the Giant Ibis leaves at 7:45 a.m.

 The bus journey on Nattakan